Minneapolis DWI Lawyer

 It is considered a crime in Minnesota when a person refuses to submit to an alcohol or drug test if the arresting officer has reason to believe that the person was operating a motor vehicle while under the influence.
 Perhaps the officer observed the person swerving or they were involved in an accident.
 While the driver does not have the right to choose the testing method, he or she can say “no.” However, refusing the test will result in a criminal charge that will lead to license revocation and possible vehicle forfeiture.

 If you or a loved one has been charged with DWI and DWI test refusal, you have the right to defend yourself.
-With the help of a St. Paul & Minneapolis DWI lawyer, a much better outcome can be obtained in the case than what would be otherwise.
+With the help of Kirk Anderson, a much better outcome can be obtained in the case than what would be otherwise.

 Advising You Of Your Rights